As children grow, different hearing tests will be used.

 And then type c is the mountain peak but shifted over so the ear drum is moving but there is some pressure in there that isn't quite right.

 Tympanometry tests how the eardrum and middle ear are working.
 This test is important because fluid or other problems in the middle ear can affect hearing.
-During tympanometry, a small earphone is placed in the ear canal and air pressure is gently changed.
-A tympanogram is a graph of the test results
+During tympanometry, a small earphone is placed in the ear canal.
+Air pressure is gently changed and the movement of the ear drum is measured.
+A tympanogram is a graph of the test results.

 Tympanograms help identify the following: